The FSHD Minor is available to all students who are not declared as FSHD Majors.

 FSHD Minor Advising:

-- FSHD Minor advising is only available during walk-in advising hours.
-FSHD Minors are not able to schedule appointments with FSHD advisors by using the online appointment scheduler.
-We ask that FSHD Minors attend walk-in advising hours, or email advisors with questions.
+- FSHD Minors are able to schedule appointments with the FSHD minor advisor (Tiffany) by using the online appointment scheduler. https://ua-trellis.force.com/uastudent/s/

-- Walk-in hours are listed on the FSHD advising website each week: http://cals.arizona.edu/fcs/fshd/advising.
+- Drop-in hours are listed on the FSHD internship advising website each week: https://cals.arizona.edu/fcs/fshd/internships/experiential

 Steps for Declaring the FSHD Minor: